openmv/openmv-doc/docs/_sources/openmvcam/tutorial/system_architecture.rst.txt

 also has not kept up with the internal RAM speed.
-On the STM32H7 for example the internal RAM bandwidth is 3.2GB/s versus a maximum SDR RAM bandwidth of 666MB/s even if we built the system with an 8-layer board using a 32-bit DRAM bus requring 50+ I/O pins for the DRAM.
+On the STM32H7 for example the internal RAM bandwidth is 3.2GB/s versus a maximum SDR RAM bandwidth of 666MB/s even if we built the system with an 8-layer board using a 32-bit DRAM bus requiring 50+ I/O pins for the DRAM.

 So, since we're built on the STM32 architecture and limited to using expensive and slow SDR DRAM for now we haven't added it as our internal SRAM is way faster.